HellButcher/tinybox-rs/README.md

 [![Rust CI](https://github.com/HellButcher/tinybox-rs/actions/workflows/rust.yml/badge.svg)](https://github.com/HellButcher/tinybox-rs/actions/workflows/rust.yml)

 <!-- Short Introduction -->
 `TinyBox` is like `Box`, but with an optimization that avoids allocations for small data-structures.
 This works by storing the value-bits inside the box itself, when the data-structure fits inside a pointer.
-This is especially usefull for dyn-Traits.
+This is especially usefull for dynamically sized types like traits.

 ## Example